learn-co-curriculum/uci-mod-3-tic-tac-toe-with-ai-project/README.md

 ## Overview

-The goal of this project is to build a version of Tic-tac-toe with 0-, 1-, and 2-player modes:
+The goal of this project is to build a version of Tic-Tac-Toe with 0-, 1-, and 2-player modes:

 - A 0-player game has two computer players playing against each other with no